Low investment business ideas to start online

 Secretarial services – some might need you an hour a week, others 10 hours.
 All you need is your phone and laptop.

 Tutoring – if you’re particularly great at a certain subject, offering to teach others can be quite lucrative.
+You can even offer tutoring online – there’s information about how you can do this (and a few more ideas to earn some money!) on this page.

 Tour guide – if you know your local area well, show people round!
 Offer walking tours, create guides to download